bdougie/blog/source/posts/2017-02-05-queues-in-go.md

 Similar to Stacks, Queues are an abstract data structures when the collection of data are kept in order.
 Items can be enqueued to add to the queue and dequeued to be removed from the queue.

-I approach the structure knowing the Queue will have a head and a tail.
-This is something I have heard mentioned in the
+I approach the structure knowing the Queue will have a head and a tail, which was lifted from the pseudo-code example in the [Bloc Software](https://www.bloc.io/software-developer-track) course I previewed.

 ```